itsmartinwho/foresight-cdss-mvp/docs/frontend-styling-guide.md

 - Main content should always align with the padding and spacing provided by `ContentSurface`.

 ## Typography
 - (Details to be filled in if a specific typography scale is defined, e.g., from Tailwind config or global CSS.
-Currently, `font-sans` (Inter) is the base, and `text-step--1` is used for smaller input-like text.)
+Currently, `font-sans` (Manrope) is the base, and `text-step--1` is used for smaller input-like text.)

 ## Accessibility & Responsiveness
 - Use semantic HTML for headings and sections.